Emmanuel Rivera Preview, Player Props: Diamondbacks vs. Cubs

 Cubs Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Cubs pitching staff ranks 20th in MLB.
+- The 8.5 strikeouts per nine innings compiled by the Cubs pitching staff ranks 20th in the league.

-- The Cubs have the 14th-ranked team ERA across all league pitching staffs (4.12).
+- The Cubs have the 14th-ranked team ERA among all MLB pitching staffs (4.10).

-- Cubs pitchers combine to allow the seventh-fewest home runs in baseball (156 total, 1.1 per game).
+- Cubs pitchers combine to surrender the fifth-fewest home runs in baseball (156 total, 1.1 per game).

-- In his last appearance on Monday, the left-hander went eight scoreless innings against the San Francisco Giants while surrendering two hits.
+- In his last time out on Tuesday, the right-hander went 5 1/3 innings against the San Francisco Giants, giving up four earned runs while surrendering seven hits.

+- The 33-year-old has put together a 3.89 ERA and 6.1 strikeouts per nine innings in 20 games this season, while giving up a batting average of .249 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.